gingerbeardman/gingerbeardman.github.io/_posts/2021-04-20-interest-specific-search-engines.md

 I've been using CSEs for years to help with finding files related to my various hobby interests, mostly retro gaming and computing.
 Heck, for a few years a decade ago my way of downloading music files was through a CSE I called "one click wonder".
 They work really well.

-Given the nature of the web, and the fact that they benefit from continued maintenance, a lot of my CSEs have gradually faded away over time.
+Given the nature of the web, and the fact that CSEs benefit from continued maintenance, a lot of mine have gradually withered away.
 But a few of them have survived the test of time.

 Listed below are a handful of what I would consider are the most useful CSEs I've created, I won't list the domains involved because the information would need to be updated over time, but you can try each one and use the top tabs to get a handle on exactly which sites are being indexed.